 Weight Gain

-The Emotional Challenges of Alcohol Rehab
+The Emotional Challenges of Alcohol Rehab Patients Struggle

 Alcohol rehab is a way to get better that includes your body, mind, and emotions.
 Having worked closely with rehab patients, I can’t help but admire their determination to overcome both physical and emotional hurdles.
-Witnessing their journeys has deepened my understanding of the resilience of the human spirit.

 Depression

 Depression is a mood disease that always makes you feel sad, hopeless, and uninterested.
-It can happen to anyone, but people addicted to drinking are more likely to get it.
+It can happen to anyone, but addicted to drinking are more likely to get it.

 Anxiety